dotmailer/dotdigital-for-wordpress/readme.txt

 = Q. My site is hosted by WordPress.com.
 Will the plugin work for me? =
 A. No. The plugin can only be uploaded to the installed version of WordPress (WordPress.org), not the hosted version (WordPress.com).

-= Q. Can I select more than one address book to sign contacts up to? =
+= Q. Can I select more than one list to sign contacts up to? =
 A. Yes you can.
-This latest version of the plugin allows you to put addresses into multiple address books.
+This latest version of the plugin allows you to put addresses into multiple lists.

 = Q. Can contacts who have previously unsubscribed from my mailing lists re-subscribe through the plugin? =
 A. Yes they can.

-= Q. My contacts are not appearing in my address book.
+= Q. My contacts are not appearing in my list.
 Why is this? =
 A. Check you have followed the installation steps correctly and that your API email and API password appear exactly as they do in your Dotdigital account.
 Remember that the API email is automatically generated and should not be changed.

 = Q. Can I send the user to a custom Thank You page after subscription? =